krokedil/dibs-easy-for-woocommerce/readme.txt

 * This plugin integrates with Nexi Checkout.
 You need an agreement with Nets specific to the Nexi Checkout platform to use this plugin.

 == CHANGELOG ==
+= 2026.04.21    - version 2.14.3 =
+* Fix           - Fixed an issue where some settings fields were not visible on the settings page, caused by a sanitization function in our settings library.

 = 2026.04.20    - version 2.14.2 =
 * Enhancement   - Skipped iterating through shipping packages when no shipping method is chosen.
 * Tweak         - Due to API changes, the paymentid query parameter is now used. paymentId is still supported for compatibility.